mdn/content/files/en-us/mozilla/add-ons/webextensions/api/permissions/remove/index.md

 Ask to give up the permissions listed in the given {{WebExtAPIRef("permissions.Permissions")}} object.

-The `Permissions` argument may contain either an `origins` property, which is an array of [host permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions), or a `permissions` property, which is an array of [API permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions), or both.
+The `Permissions` argument may contain either an `origins` property, which is an array of [host permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions), [optional_host permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#optional_host_permissions),or a `permissions` property, which is an array of [API permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions), or both.
 Permissions must come from the set of permissions defined in the [`optional_permissions`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/optional_permissions) manifest.json key.

 This is an asynchronous function that returns a [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).